Xafloc/homebrew-NoteFlow/README.md

 - Tasks automatically appear in the Active Tasks panel
 - Click checkboxes to mark tasks as complete

-### Attaching Images
+### Attaching Images and Files

-- Drag and drop images into the Noteflow input box to attach them to your note
+- Drag and drop images or files into the Noteflow input box to attach them to your note
-- Images are automatically embedded in the note and saved locally within the assets/images folder
+- Images and files are automatically embedded in the note and saved locally within the assets/images and assets/files folders

 ### Saving Site Links and Archiving